softdays/mandy/README.md

 ## More Information

-UI is powered by  AngularJS/Bootstrap frameworks.
+UI is powered by  AngularJS+Bootstrap frameworks.
-REST API uses a Java stack (Jersey, Spring, Hibernate) connected to a MySql database.
+REST API uses a Java stack (Jersey+Spring+Hibernate) connected to a MySql database.

 ## Licenses

-Mandy UI is licensed under the [GNU General Public License][5].
+Mandy GUI is licensed under the [GNU General Public License][5].
 Mandy API is licensed under the [GNU Lesser General Public License][6].

 ## Contact